Frequently Asked Questions

 Why is some compatibility "not confirmed"?

-We mark compatibility as "not confirmed" when we don't have reliable data from official sources or verified user reports.
-This doesn't mean the items are incompatible—just that we can't verify either way yet.
+We mark compatibility as not confirmed when we do not have reliable data from official sources or verified user reports.
+This does not mean the items are incompatible — just that we cannot verify either way yet.

 How accurate is this data?

 Our data comes from official manufacturer specifications, public documentation, and aggregated user reports.
-We assign confidence levels (high, medium, low) based on source reliability.
-However, compatibility can vary by specific versions, regions, and configurations.
+We assign confidence levels based on source reliability.
+Compatibility can vary by specific versions, regions, and configurations.

 Does region matter?